Recommender systems based on graph embedding techniques: A comprehensive review: Preliminaries

-In engineering, observed information in recommender systems is usually stored in a tuple form.
-Considering the event that \textit{a 24-year-old male student named Tom watched Iron Man on Netflix on January 28, 2021, and rated this movie with five points} as an example.
-This event, also called observed information, can be structured as \{Tom, male, 24, student, watched, Iron Man, 5, 2021-1-28, Netflix\} for storage, in which user-item interactions, i.e., \{Tom, watched, Iron Man, 5, 2021-1-28\}, side information, i.e., \{Tom, male, 24, student\}, and knowledge, i.e., \{Iron Man, Netflix\} are involved.
-Tab.~\ref{information_for_recommendation} briefly compares the three categories of information.
+In engineering, observed information in recommender systems can be recorded by tuples.
+For example, consider an event that \textit{a 24-year-old male student named Tom watched Iron Man on Netflix on January 28, 2021, and rated this movie with five points}, also called observed information.
+In engineering, it can be recorded by a tuple like \{Tom, male, 24, student, watched, Iron Man, 5, 2021-1-28, Netflix\}, in which user-item interactions (\textit{i.e.}, \{Tom, watched, Iron Man, 5, 2021-1-28\}), side information (\textit{i.e.}, \{Tom, male, 24, student\}) and knowledge (\textit{i.e.}, \{Iron Man, Netflix\}) can be further split out.
+Tab.~\ref{information_for_recommendation} briefly compares the three kinds of information.